quezadacruz/IT635-Database-Project/README.md

 *Register New User
 *limit access based on User privileges

+Run The following  script guesterror.php from the terminal enter the following parameters  for creating a user Ex : php createuser.php "username" "password" "privilege" "displayname"

+the script will echo out error due to the fact guest accounts cannot create other accounts on sql

 To Register a new user run the following script createuser.php from terminal enter the following parameters after the file name
 Ex : php createuser.php "username" "password" "privilege" "displayname"